MarcoCarenza/MarcoCarenza/README.md

 ### CURRENT WORK AND FUTURE PROJECTS

-- 🆕 I am developing CyberPop: Neom, a CRPG strategy game inspired by XCOM and the cyberpukn genre.
+- 🆕 I am developing CyberPop: Neom, a CRPG strategy game inspired by XCOM and the cyberpunk genre.
 - 🆕 I would like to improve and finish the Pokémon Mystery Dungeon TTRPG system I am working on.

 ### CV